ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/server-and-cloud/sve/sve_basics.md

 Notice how small the SVE assembly is in comparison to NEON.
 This is due to the predicate behaviour which avoids generating assembly for remainder loops (scalar operations performed when the iteration domain is not a multiple of the vector length.

-Let's look at what the SVE assembly instructions are doing:
+Observer what the SVE assembly instructions are doing:

 The first 4 lines initialize the registers R2, R3, R4.
 R2 corresponds to the array size, R3 to the loop index, and R4 to the vector length.